 - Large autopay discount

-Student Loan Planner may earn money if you get a private student loan through our referral links.
-However, we review each lending partner in detail before listing them on the site.
+Student Loan Planner® earns money if you get a private student loan through our referral links.
+We review each partner in great detail to make sure they’re worth your time to apply.
+Here’s how we determine where we list these partners in our list.

 Private student loans should generally be your last option